 Essential Features to Consider in a Therapy Device for Meniscus Tears

-Specific Wavelength: Your unit should be able to emit therapeutic red and near-infrared light.
-For meniscus tear, seek a unit that emits red light in the range of 660 nm and near-infrared light in the range of 810, 830, 850, and 1064 nm, as these are healing wavelengths for cartilage.
+- Specific Wavelengths: Your unit should emit therapeutic red and near-infrared light.
+For a meniscus tear, seek a unit that emits red light in the range of 660 nm and near-infrared light in the range of 810, 830, 850, and 1064 nm.

-FDA-Approved: Ensure the device is FDA-approved.
-Most devices available are not FDA-approved because of safety and efficacy concerns.
+- FDA-Approved: Ensure the device is FDA-approved for safety and efficacy.

 Total Spectrum Devices: Advanced Red Light Therapy for Knee Support

-It seems like the Total Spectrum series would be an excellent choice if you're searching for the best of the best in red light therapy devices.
-These devices, I believe, contain all the highest features for maximizing red light therapy from the comfort of your home.
+The Total Spectrum series would be an excellent choice if you're searching for the best in red light therapy devices.
 They have specific wavelengths of red and near-infrared light that are medically tested and proven to be effective.
 Their design sets them apart since they are simple to handle, and you can readily control the intensity of the light.
 These gadgets are powerful enough to penetrate well into your tissues and are FDA-approved.
-Overall, you can do red light therapy safely and efficiently with a Total Spectrum gadget.

 Tips for Using Red Light Therapy Effectively for Meniscus Tears